Native QR Factorization on Programmable Photonic Meshes: Optical implementation of the QR eigenvalue iteration

 \subsection{Mirrored modules and factor swapping in hardware}

 The optical QR procedure yields a left factorization $U_k A_k = R_k$ with unitary $U_k$, so $Q_k = U_k^\dagger$.
-To implement the update $A_{k+1} = R_k Q_k$ optically, we use two mirrored Reck-based programmable units, $Q^{(R)}$ and $Q^{(L)}$, flanking a central X-bar array (Fig.~\ref{fig:3}(a)) --- the latter necessary to preserve $O(N^2)$ iteration complexity.
+To implement the update $A_{k+1} = R_k Q_k$ optically, we use two mirrored Reck-based programmable units, $Q^{(R)}$ and $Q^{(L)}$, flanking a central X-bar array (Fig.~\ref{fig:3}(a)).
+The X‑bar is essential for maintaining $O(N\log_2 N)$ iteration complexity, as it can be configured in $O(N)$ or even $O(1)$ time depending on the architecture \cite{nemkovComplexityenergyTradeoffProgrammable2025}.
 When programming mirrored units with opposite phase and same splitting settings, they realize inverse transformations $Q^{(L)}(\bm{\theta}, -\bm{\phi})\,Q^{(R)}(\bm{\theta}, \bm{\phi}) = I$.
-Structurally, $Q^{(L)}$ employs Givens arrays $X_s$ that reverse the operation order of the $Y_s$ arrays in $Q^{(R)}$ (Fig.~\ref{fig:3}(b)), enabling a native factor swap: after measuring $R_k$, it is reencoded in the central stage and multiplied by $U_k^\dagger$ via the mirrored module to produce the next iterate.
+Structurally, $Q^{(L)}$ employs concentrators $X_s$ that reverse the operation order of the $Y_s$ concentrators in $Q^{(R)}$ (Fig.~\ref{fig:3}(b)), enabling a native factor swap: after measuring $R_k$, it is reencoded in the central stage and right-multiplied by $U_k^\dagger$ via the mirrored module to produce the next iterate.